ab5163/STEM-Away/README.md

 2. `Text classification /`: Text classification using pre-trained BERT model on a highly imbalanced data
 3. `Recommender system /`: Recommender system for an online game EVE Online
 4. `Topic annotator /`: Manual tagger webapp, part of the topic annotator built by a 7-person team.
-5. `data /`: Data used in the projects